Animal Welfare & TV shows (genuine concerns)

 It’s lovely to watch a program on animals, but we have to be careful not to let the media overrun programs, when sometimes the information is not helpful.

-For example, although they are undoubtedly nice people, some dog trainers are concerned over ‘celebrity dog training tv programs’, as some use outdated methods like choke chains, and often training methods that would not work for the average person with a badly-behaving pooch.
+For example, although the programs are presented by nice people, experienced dog trainers are concerned over ‘celebrity dog training TV series’ as some use outdated methods like choke chains, which have injury risks, and also would not work for the average person with a badly-behaving pooch.

 Having reality programs with ‘entertaining pets’ may sometimes be okay if the dog or whatever creature enjoys it.
 But many animals are likely terrified by all the bright lights and screening.